cs123-stanford/cs123-stanford-2023/docs/schedule/labs/fall-23/lab-8.rst

 Step 4.
 Edit control.py to update Pupper's velocity
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
- In this step, write code to read from the velocity_command file and determine what Pupper's yaw velocity should be.
-Once this is done, the pup.step function will command Pupper to move according to the desired yaw velocities.
+ In this step, write code to read from the velocity_command file and determine what Pupper's yaw rate should be.
+Once this is done, the pup.step function will command Pupper to move according to the desired yaw rates.

 Step 5.
 Run your code on Pupper!
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^